mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 By the end of this exercise, you should be able to explain:

 - the difference between systematic, random, and stratified sampling strategies and when to use each
-- how interpolation methods like IDW, Nearest Neighbor, and Spline create raster surfaces from point data
+- how interpolation methods like IDW, Nearest Neighbor, and RBF create raster surfaces from point data
 - why stratification can be useful when sampling density matters in some regions more than others
 - how filtering operations like majority filtering generalize raster data
 - how to compare interpolated surfaces to original data to assess interpolation quality